How to build a training scorecard that will help to separate time-spending on infotainment and highly useful performance-shifting training.

 - % of employees trained.
 This KPI will tell you about the number of employees that were trained.
 It makes sense using this KPI when you know the efficiency of certain training.
 But again, what worked excellent for employees of one department might not work for employees of another.

 - Employee training satisfaction index.
 The problem of this KPI is that it is really subjective.
 I’m sure you’ve known this filling when after another excellent keynote speech on some conference you are inspired and excited by new ideas that you’ve just learned.
-In a few days, these ideas appear to be just engaging stories, which you cannot convert into the practice.
+In a few days, these ideas appear to be just engaging stories, which you cannot convert into the practice (learn how to change the situation).
 This KPI might work, but it is better to measure the index 3 months after the training.

 - Training ROI, %.
 To calculate a ROI you need to know your investment (I’m sure you can calculate this) and financial estimation of benefits your business obtained as a result of the training.
 That’s returning us to the initial question – how to calculate training efficiency.
 This KPI might work when objective training measures are available (see a paragraph below).